 To cover a projected FY 67 shortage of orange herbicide, the Air Force procured 1.5 million gallons of agent white, commercially known as Tordon.
 Chemically, it was 80% 2,4-D and 20% picloram in a water-soluble formulation.
 White had the same effect on vegetation as orange, but it acted more slowly.
 At first, this slow reaction made it less desirable than orange.
 Later, however, because of the erroneous belief that white was less volatile than orange, it became more popular than orange for targets where drift was a consideration.
-MACV studied and discarded other proposed remedies for the herbicide shortage, including diluting orange herbicide with 50% diesel fuel.
+MACV studied and discarded other proposed remedies for the herbicide shortage, including diluting orange herbicide with 50% diesel fuel.47

 On January 26, 1967, Secretary of Agriculture Orville Freeman wrote to Secretary McNamara and asked him to have someone in his department look into the herbicide problem.
 Freeman foresaw tight supplies of herbicide for American agriculture and, consequently, reduced crop yields with accompanying complaints from farmers and other civilian users.
-At the same time, Freeman wrote to the Director of the Office of Emergency Planning, Farris Bryant, to ask him to assume a role of leadership in allocating existing supplies of 2,4-D and 2,4,5-T and in increasing their production.
+At the same time.
+Freeman wrote to the Director of the Office of Emergency Planning, Farris Bryant, to ask him to assume a role of leadership in allocating existing supplies of 2,4-D and 2,4,5-T and in increasing their production.
 McNamara's response was to ask the Secretary of the Army to develop a plan to increase production while at the same time asking Bryant to allocate all commercial production capacity for agent orange and its critical components to military use.
-Bryant agreed to this request and took steps to insure that the entire U.S. output of 2.4.5-T, the limiting component in the production of orange, would be diverted to military requirements.
+Bryant agreed to this request and took steps to insure that the entire U.S. output of 2,4,5-T, the limiting component in the production of orange, would be diverted to military requirements.
 The shortage of herbicides in Southeast Asia peaked in 1967, but the situation never became as bad as had been forecast, primarily because actual herbicide usage never reached the high levels predicted.
-By early 1969, herbicides were no longer a critical item of supply.44 reports critical of chemical crop destruction in Vietnam.49 The that the crop destruction program had had an insignificant effe Cong consumption of rice, while at the same time it had alienare South Vietnamese population from the government.
-Betts based their analysis primarily on interviews with 206 former View non-Viet Cong civilians.
-Most of the former Viet Cong in this been in the guerrilla organization between 1965 and early 1967. made clear at the beginning of their report that there were military benefits of the crop destruction program: the first he decrease in the amount of food available to the Viet Cong, the an increase in their food procurement costs.
-Although this see would have been of great military benefit, especially if the diverted significantly large numbers of men and resources from food procurement, the RAND analysts limited their evaluation to denial of food because, to them, this was a primary reason for destruction program.
-While Viet Cong food denial was the be studied, the offsetting cost they spotlighted was the increased toward the U.S. and the South Vietnamese government caused by destruction program among the non-Viet Cong rural population Vietnam.
+By early 1969, herbicides were no longer a critical item of supply.48 reports critical of chemical crop destruction in Vietnam.49 They concluded that the crop destruction program had had an insignificant effect on Viet Cong consumption of rice, while at the same time it had alienated the rural South Vietnamese population from the government.
+Betts and Denton based their analysis primarily on interviews with 206 former Viet Cong and non-Viet Cong civilians.
+Most of the former Viet Cong in this group had been in the guerrilla organization between 1965 and early 1967.
+The analysts made clear at the beginning of their report that there were two possible military benefits of the crop destruction program: the first being a true decrease in the amount of food available to the Viet Cong, the second being an increase in their food procurement costs.
+Although this second result would have been of great military benefit, especially if the Viet Cong diverted significantly large numbers of men and resources from combat to food procurement, the RAND analysts limited their evaluation to the direct denial of food because, to them, this was a primary reason for the crop destruction program.
+While Viet Cong food denial was the benefit they studied, the offsetting cost they spotlighted was the increased hostility toward the U.S. and the South Vietnamese government caused by the crop destruction program among the non-Viet Cong rural population of South Vietnam.